BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/athena_best_practices.md

 A `CREATE TABLE AS SELECT` (CTAS) query creates a new table in Athena from the results of a `SELECT` statement from another query.
 Athena stores data files created by the CTAS statement in a specified location in Amazon S3

 > Note: You not need to create the S3 folder before running the CTAS query; Athena will do it for you.
 Just choose the S3 path to store the data.
-Feel free to use any path as long as you own the  S3 bucket and it is in the same region you are using through out this lab.
+Feel free to use any path as long as you own the  S3 bucket and it is in the same region you are using throughout this lab.
 > If you choose to create the folder before running the query, make sure the folder is empty otherwise the query will fail.

 Use CTAS queries to: